 That person who referred you to that book gets a small commission.

 When you see the “this post may contain affiliate links” written at the top of the page, you will know when a blogger uses affiliate marketing.

 This isn’t to discourage the reader but more to keep the reader informed.

 Advertising is my favorite way to earn money from my blog.

 Though I love affiliate marketing, advertising is more consistent for me since it doesn’t require any action from the reader.

-Advertising income is based on readers viewing the ads, while affiliate marketing requires the reader to click a special link and buy/book something.
+Advertising income is based on readers viewing the ads, while affiliate marketing requires readers to click a special link and buy/book something.

-The amount I earn from affiliates fluctuates greatly from one day to the next because of this, but with advertising, the daily amount is easier to predict.
+The amount I earn from affiliates fluctuates greatly from one day to the next, but with advertising, the daily amount is easier to predict.

-The ups and downs aren’t as drastic from day to day, and I know what time of year is likely to bring in higher rates.
+The ups and downs aren’t as drastic today, and I know what time of year is likely to bring in higher rates.